-Skye Bioscience is a biopharmaceutical company developing proprietary, synthetic cannabinoid-derived molecules to treat glaucoma and other diseases with significant unmet needs.
-Market Information OTCQB: SKYE Market Cap: \$27.9M1 OS Shares: 309.8M Options + Warrants: 157.7M 21/01/151 Recent Advances 20/12/16: Launches rebrand including name change to Skye Bioscience 20/12/16: Reports superior reduction of intraocular pressure of its unique nanoemulsion formulation of THCVHS is published in peer-reviewed journal 20/08/10: Appoints biotech executive Punit Dhillon as CEO.
-20/08/10: Appoints biotech veteran Dr. Margaret Dalesandro to board of directors.
-20/08/04: Raises approximately \$7.0 million in upsized registered offering.
-20/06/02: CBDVHS composition of matter patent issued in Japan.
-Unlocking the pharmaceutical potential of cannabinoids Merging Cannabis and Science Science and cannabis have barely crossed paths beyond characterizing cannabinoids like THC and CBD, and the body's endocannabinoid system.
+Skye Bioscience is a biopharmaceutical company developing proprietary, cannabinoid-derived molecules to treat glaucoma and other diseases with significant unmet needs.
+Market Information OTCQB: SKYE Market Cap: \$27.9M1 OS Shares: 350M Options + Warrants: 117.6M 21/03/01 Recent Advances 21/03/08: Appoints cannabinoid science experts Giovanni Appendino, PhD, and Eduardo Muñoz, MD, PhD to scientific advisory board 21/01/19: Launches rebrand including name change to Skye Bioscience 20/12/16: Reports superior reduction of intraocular pressure of its unique nanoemulsion formulation of THCVHS is published in peer-reviewed journal 20/08/13: Appoints biotech veteran Dr. Margaret Dalesandro to board of directors 20/08/10: Appoints biotech executive Punit Dhillon as CEO 20/08/04: Raises approximately \$7.0 million in upsized registered offering Unlocking the pharmaceutical potential of cannabinoids Merging Cannabinoids and Science Science and cannabinoids have barely crossed paths beyond characterizing cannabinoids like THC and CBD, and the body's endocannabinoid system.
 Clinical studies proved CBD's ability to control epileptic seizures, and this effort encourages life science practices to define cannabinoids' therapeutic mechanisms; enhance their delivery and bioavailability; create protectable intellectual property; and advance novel compounds through development to potential commercialization.
 This is Skye's forte.
 Large Market, Unmet Needs The eye is rich with receptors that can be beneficially affected by cannabinoids to address many diseases.
-Glaucoma, for example, afflicts 75 million people worldwide and is a \$10 billion market.
-Yet current drugs that reduce eye pressure cannot necessarily prevent the progression of glaucoma to vision loss; and they do not address the other key cause of blindness, neurodegeneration of optical nerve cells.
+Glaucoma, for example, afflicts approximately 80 million people worldwide and is a \$7 billion market.
+Yet, current drugs that reduce eye pressure cannot necessarily prevent the progression of glaucoma to vision loss; and they do not address the other key cause of blindness, neurodegeneration of optical nerve cells.
 Notably, human studies have previously shown THC's ability to help protect the eye.
 Skye got an early start to address this untapped opportunity.
-Distinctive Technology, Novel Drugs Designed to provide advantages over current approved drugs and natural cannabinoids to treat glaucoma, Skye's THCVHS prodrug is engineered to enhance its local delivery (avoiding systemic side effects) and bioavailability in the eye.
-In an animal study comparing latanoprost, the glaucoma standard-of-care, THCVHS was superior in a key outcome of lowering intraocular pressure.
+Distinctive Technology, Novel Drugs Designed to provide advantages over currently approved drugs and natural cannabinoids to treat glaucoma, Skye's THCVHS prodrug is engineered to enhance its local delivery (avoiding systemic side effects) bioavailability in the eye.
+In an animal study comparing latanoprost, the glaucoma standard-of-care, THCVHS was superior in a key outcome of lowering intraocular pressure, in addition to demonstrating a superior duration of response.
 THCVHS may also be unique in potentially providing neuroprotection to prevent another key cause of vision loss: optical nerve cell death.
-Skye is working toward its first Phase 1 study planned for H2 2021, which will assess not only safety, but intraocular pressure and other efficacy indicators.
+Skye is working toward its first Phase 1 study planned for H2 2021.
 The nature of glaucoma allows this study to be relatively short, low cost, yet also provide an initial assessment of THCVHS' ability to lower intraocular pressure in addition to its safety and tolerabilty.
-This first human study may therefore have the potential to be a gamechanger in exposing the company's potential.
+Therefore, this first human study may have the potential to be a game-changer in exposing the company's potential.
 Standing Alone in a Positive Investment Sector With growing popular support of cannabis and progressive US state legalization, future legalized banking, investment, public listings, interstate trading, and federal legalization are conceivable and would support growing sales, profit, and investor interest in the sector.
 Skye's lead drug is unique, with promising prior evidence of the utility of the active ingredient; its stock price and valuation are low; and the company and its potential are not widely unrecognized.